The 13 Best Streamers For Trout That Get Big Results

 I’ve been fly fishing with this fly for a few years with good results.
 It is a good addition to the fly box of any fly fisher.

 I’ve also found that in my local streams, the brook trout love this streamer.
-The Seasoned Geezer fly is one of the best streamers for trout.

 10. The Zoo Cougar and Articulated Zoo Cougar

-For me, the Zoo Cougar was the start of the trend of big-bodied streamer flies and the start of articulated flies.
-And since its introduction, it’s been hard for me and other guides to go back to simple basic streamers like the Zonker, Muddler, and the Wooly bugger.
+Since its introduction, it’s been hard for me and other guides to go back to simple basic streamers like the Zonker, Muddler, and the Wooly bugger.

 Its muddler-style deer hair head pushes water and creates a unique, enticing action, while its marabou and hackle body give it a lifelike profile.
-It is my go-to fly for big fish in low water.
+It is my go-to fly for big trout in low water.

-I tie mine about 3 to 4 inches long and I do well with this pattern in yellow, black, white, olive, tan, and combos.
-Add some orange to the fly and it can be even better,
+I tie mine about 3 to 4 inches long, and I do well with this pattern in yellow, black, white, olive, tan, and combos.
+Add some orange to the fly, and it can be even better,

 11. The Dungeon Streamer